mirzabadrul/leaveApplication/README.md

-# 💻💉Leave Application System - Top Click Sdn Bhd
+# Leave Application System - Top Click Sdn Bhd💻💉

 - A Leave Application System designed specifically for Top Click Sdn Bhd.
 Streamline the process of requesting, approving and managing employee leave within an organization.
 It replaces the old paper-based or manual leave management method.

 ## 📃Key Features

 User Authentication
 - Employess login using unique credentials (username/email).
 - Different access levels for employees, managers, and administrators.
 - Implements encryption and verification techniques.
 Leave Request Submission
 - Easily submit leave requests.
 - Allows attachments for supporting documents (e.g., medical certificates).
 - Provide the leave type (annual, sick, etc.), start and end dates, and reasons for the leave.
 Leave Approval Workflow
 - Leave requests are routed to the appropriate manager or approver.
 - Approver can review requests and approve or reject them.
 - Employees can review their requests.